 If OCVC(#3505) is not present in a non-AP STA or if the current AP does not advertise OCVC(#3505), but beacon protection is enabled, the non-AP STA shall verify that the operating channel information in the first received Beacon frame that has been validated using BIP matches the current operating channel parameters.
 If there is a mismatch, the non-AP STA shall disassociate from the AP.

+If SSID protection is not supported by a non-AP STA or if the current AP does not advertise support of SSID protection, but beacon protection is enabled, the non-AP STA should verify that the received Beacon frames that have been validated using BIP are consistent with the SSID that was indicated in the (Re)Association Request frame for the current association and if the non-AP STA does not receive consistent information about the SSID in protected Beacon frames, the non-AP STA should disassociate from the AP.

+NOTE-A matching SSID might be indicated in the SSID element or in a Nontransmitted BSSID Profile subelement in a Multiple BSSID element.